danielmarschall/necropolis/README.md

 At the right top you can see the amount of enemies killed.
 Note that the counter does not reset when you restart after dying.

+## Known issues

+- If you are playing in fullscreen mode, you MUST NOT minimize the game (e.g. using Alt+Tab), otherwise the game will crash once the window is restored.
+(This is a bug in the DarkBASIC compiler)

 ## Development

 To compile and/or modify the game yourself, you need the following tools: